 Undocumented people and Deferred Action for Childhood Arrival recipients are not eligible for the Affordable Care Act at the national level.
 11 million people in the United States are undocumented.
-In California, an estimated 1 million are without care.
+In California, an estimated 1.4 million are without care.

 This exclusion leads people to delay careor accumulate thousands of dollars in medical debt.
 Some wait months or years for surgery on county lists, or even die.

+There is a need to care for and protect our vulnerable populations in California a responsibility that requires our courage.
 Undocumented people are a fundamental part of our country, and our state of California.
 The undocumented community takes care of California every day, and it is important that California take care of us.
 Health care is a human right.

 Have any questions or want to partner with us?
 Email us, call us or visit us on our social media sites.
 Like us on Facebook or follow us on Twitter!

 UCLA Downtown Labor Center 675 S Park View St Los Angeles CA 90057-3306